alexhunsley/complib-show-music-score-ratio/README.md

 # Installation

-First you must install the Userscripts helper for whatever browser you run.
+1. Install the Userscripts helper for whatever browser you run.

-Then you must install the plugin by copying the `complib-add-music-ratio.js` to the appropriate folder on your machine (the Userscripts helper will detail where).
+2. Install the plugin by copying the file `complib-add-music-ratio.js` to the appropriate folder on your machine (the Userscripts helper will detail where).

 ## Installation example: Mac OS

 1. Searching for 'userscripts' in the App Store and install it.

-2. Download the file `complib-add-music-ratio.js` from this repo and place it in `~/Library/Containers/com.userscripts.macos.Userscripts-Extension/Data/Documents/scripts`.
+2. Copy `complib-add-music-ratio.js` to folder `~/Library/Containers/com.userscripts.macos.Userscripts-Extension/Data/Documents/scripts`.